1amageek/swift-sprite-engine/docs/07-Input.md

 ## Input in Preview

-For SwiftUI previews, simulate input:
+For SwiftUI previews, use `SpriteView` with keyboard input handling:

 ```swift
 #Preview {